rzskhr/Lyft-Python-SDK/README.md

 ```

 #### Availability - Driver ETA
-A GET to the /eta endpoint returns the estimated time in seconds it will take for the nearest driver to reach the specified location.
+A GET to the /eta endpoint returns the estimated time in sseconds it will take for the nearest driver to reach the specified location.
 A success response will be broken down by ridetypes available at the specified location.
 An optional ride_type parameter can be specified to only return the ETA for that ridetype.
 Valid inputs for the ride_type parameter can be found by querying the /v1/ridetypes endpoint.

 An empty response indicates that the specified ride_type isn't available at the specified location.
 You can try requesting again without the ride_type parameter.